How to Set Up a 100% Foreign-Owned BOI Company in Thailand

 Even with a tax exemption cap of 50% your company benefits from the lower cost of doing business in Thailand.

-To start getting the full corporate income tax exemption benefit, you must have an approval from both certified audits and the BOI within 120 days after the end of your accounting period.
+To start getting the full corporate income tax exemption benefit, you must have approval from both certified audits and the BOI within 120 days after the end of your accounting period.

 If your company can’t get full corporate income tax exemption status you can get up to a 70% deduction on corporate income taxes for five years if you do business in a key investment area listed by the BOI.